 understanding by the entire Activity Committee prior to action.

-6. Encourages the subcommittees to do their jobs while providing guidance and support.
+6. Encourages the subcommittees to do their duties while providing guidance and support.

 Subcommittees should be given trust and encouragement to use their judgment within reason but not to act as an independent body outside the realms of the Activity Committee as a whole..